What are RSS

 This makes the new content immediately available to feed

 readers and RSS search engines.
-Contrast this with ordinary
+Contrast this with

 web pages, which are essentially passive and generally